trufnetwork/sdk-go/README.md

    task single:start
    ```

    **Note:** Setting up a local node as described above will initialize an empty database.
 This setup is primarily for testing the technology or development purposes.
-If you are a node operator and wish to sync with the Truf Network to access real data, please follow the [Node Operator Guide](https://github.com/trufnetwork/node/blob/main/docs/node-operator-guide.md) for instructions on connecting to the network and syncing data.
+If you are a node operator and wish to sync with the TRUF.NETWORK to access real data, please follow the [Node Operator Guide](https://github.com/trufnetwork/node/blob/main/docs/node-operator-guide.md) for instructions on connecting to the network and syncing data.

 4. **Verify Node Synchronization**